Max Altitude

 • Stay in guest house.

 Begin your return journey after a memorable expedition.
 Retrace your steps.
 Cross the landslide areas, huge meadows, small streams and steep descend.
 The path is 15 km long.
-Enjoy and try re-scan all the wonderful beauty to cherish for the lifetime.
+Enjoy and try re-scan all the wonderful beauty to cherish for a lifetime.

 After a long day rest in the guest house.